Overnight North Lubbock crash turns fatal, LPD says

-LUBBOCK, Texas– An overnight crash the took place the 3000 block of North Interstate Highway 27 has turned fatal, according to the Lubbock Police Department.
+LUBBOCK, Texas– An overnight crash that took place in the 3000 block of North Interstate Highway 27 has turned fatal, according to the Lubbock Police Department.

 LPD said in a press release Sunday afternoon the crash took place at 2:22 a.m. on Sunday and involved an SUV driven by Rosalinda Ramos, 58.